What's the differences between the Zoom mobile app and Zoom desktop app?

 What internet connection do I need to run Zoom?

 If you don’t have a reliable internet connection, it won’t matter what version of the Zoom app you use.
-If it sounds like the person you’re chatting with on Zoom speaks a strange robotic language, it might be time to upgrade your internet a smidge.
+If it sounds like the person you’re chatting with on Zoom speaks a strange robotic language, it might be time to upgrade your internet speed a smidge.

 Recap: Use the Zoom desktop app for the most features